Vichy France: Sigmaringen commission

 Following the liberation of Paris on 25 August 1944, Pétain and his ministers were taken to Sigmaringen by the German forces.
 After both Pétain and Laval refused to cooperate, Fernand de Brinon was selected by the Germans to establish a pseudo-government in exile at Sigmaringen.
 Pétain refused to participate further and the Sigmaringen operation had little to no authority.
 The offices used the official title "French Government Commission for the Defense of National Interests" (Commission gouvernementale française pour la défense des intérêts nationaux) and informally was known as the "French Delegation" (Délégation française).
 The enclave had its own radio station (Radio-patrie, Ici la France) and official press (La France, Le Petit Parisien), and hosted the embassies of Axis powers Germany and Japan, as well as an Italian consulate.
 The population of the enclave was about 6,000, including known collaborationist journalists, the writers Louis-Ferdinand Céline and Lucien Rebatet, the actor Robert Le Vigan, and their families, as well as 500 soldiers, 700 French SS, prisoners of war and French civilian forced labourers.

-The Commission lasted for seven months, surviving Allied bombing runs, poor nutrition and housing, and a bitterly cold winter where temperatures plunged to -30 C, while residents nervously watched the advancing Allied troops drawing closer and discussed rumors.
+The Commission lasted for seven months, surviving Allied bombing runs, poor nutrition and housing, and a bitterly cold winter where temperatures plunged to -30 C, while residents nervously watched the advancing Allied troops drawing closer and discussed rumours.

 On 21 April 1945 General de Lattre ordered his forces to take Sigmaringen.
 The end came within days, and by the 26th, Pétain was in the hands of French authorities in Switzerland while Laval had fled to Spain.
 Brinon, Luchaire, and Darnand were captured, tried, and executed by 1947.
 Other members escaped to Italy or Spain.